brockpetrie/dynamictextgroup/README.markdown

 -  Symphony 2.3 compatibility.
 -  Switched Select Box mechanism to use [Select2](http://ivaynberg.github.com/select2/), so it's now Select Box on steroids.
 Dynamic select values and more!
--  Just a heads up: I'm planning on renaming this extension to *Dynamic Field Groups* at some point in the future, so
+-  Just a heads up: I'm planning on renaming this extension to *Dynamic Field Groups* at some point in the future, so brace yourselves.

 **Version 2.0**